analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ### Building firmware

-Navigate directory where KWS20 demo software is located and build the project:
+Navigate the directory where the KWS20 demo software is located and build the project:

 ```bash
 $ cd /Examples/MAX78000/CNN/kws20_demo